Find Nursing Colleges

 Read More…

-The University of Texas at Austin ranked #8 on this year’s Best Nursing Master’s Degree Schools in the Southwest Region list.
-UT Austin is a very large public school located in the city of Austin.
+You’ll join some of the best and brightest minds around you if you attend Texas Tech University Health Sciences Center.
+The school came in at #4 on this year’s Best Nursing Master’s Degree Schools in the Southwest Region list.
+TTUHSC is a medium-sized public school located in the large city of Lubbock.

 Read More…

-Full Nursing at West Coast University - Dallas Report
+Read full report on Nursing at West Coast University - Dallas

 Texas A&M International University did quite well in this year’s ranking of the best places for nursing students to get a master’s degree.
 It came in at #10 on the list.
 Texas A&M International University is a medium-sized public school located in the city of Laredo.